Thermoelectric Effect

 is the change in temperature, in (although would also work)

 Semiconductors also have Seebeck coefficients.
 In general, P-doped semiconductors have positive Seebeck coefficients and N-doped semiconductors have negative Seebeck coefficients.
 Most semiconductor Seebeck coefficients are much larger than those of metals.
-Intrinsic semiconductors have a Seebeck coefficient of .
+In an intrinsic semiconductor the electron and hole contributions oppose each other, so the net Seebeck coefficient tends towards zero (and is exactly zero only when they perfectly cancel).

 The Seebeck coefficient of some common metals and semiconductors, relative to Platinum, are shown in the below tables1: